 Leafy Green and Berry Salad

 We don't eat out often, but occasionally it's good to get out of the house, relax and leave the cooking to someone else.
 A local steakhouse serves up great food and dinner always starts with their house salad.
 It's the inspiration for this recipe.
 I love this salad, so now I make it at home.

 What's not to love about fresh summer berries at their peak?
 Sweet, low in natural sugar, healthy, and packed with nutrition.
 Make this salad while berries are at their best and at the best prices.
 Another fruity add in is kiwi.
 Just a little sweet-tart taste to add some interest.

 Red leaf lettuce works great for this salad.
 The leaves are sturdy enough to handle the creamy vinaigrette, and darker leaves means more nutrition.
 Buy whole heads and wash them when you get home, ready for the week ahead.
 Pre-washed salads greens like spring mix or mesclun mix work if you're in a hurry but be sure to check the package for wilted or slimy leaves.

 On Cheese And Nuts

 The tang of goat cheese and the saltiness of grated Parmesan add a lot to the salad.
 If you are dairy-free, skip it but try adding a little dairy-free cheese sprinkle to make up for the cheese.
 Find the recipe at this link here.

 For the pecans, use either raw whole or glazed.
 Homemade glazed are easy to make and keep in the pantry for adding to salads or crumbling over veggies.
 Find my recipe for maple glazed pecans here.

 Oh yeah and oh yum.
-This dressing is so good, creamy, tasty, and lasts five days in the fridge.
+This dressing is so good, creamy, tasty, and lasts days in the fridge.
 You will have extra for more salads!